Comp-Wolf/my-projects/DevOps/kubernetes/206-Kubernetes-Microservice-Phonebook/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github
+- Step 1: Download or clone project definition from `clww` repo on Github

 - Step 2: Create your Kubernetes environment with cloudformation template